divyansh2375/microservice/steps.md

 Always do commit by commit
 package.json me jake script start = npx nodemon src/index.js
-we should protect enviornment variables dotenv node me he package asani se ho jata he isse
+we should protect enviornment variables dotenv node me he package asani se ho jata he isse .env body parser sequalize - easy kr degA Kaam -- its not an orm it if manyy dbms sequalize cli mysql2 msql install npx sequelize init ---folders created pg npm
+-- seeder folder means? -- if you want to add dummy data sab folder ko src me kr do now add database and sql password in config.json npx sequelize db:create after going to src
+--you can see this now in mysql cmd there show databases it is added -- we need to add .env and src/config/config.json in gitignore